"This is a spectacular historic remodel. The attention to detail and craftsmanship make this remodel stand above the rest. Great work."

 Solutions:

-Two leaded glass windows were created to match an original window from the first floor.
+• Two leaded glass windows were created to match an original window from the first floor.
 Using salvaged leaded glass, they were made by taking a new Marvin custom frame and sandwiching the salvaged piece of leaded glass between two new pieces of plain glass.
 Each window was placed in a renovated area, marrying it to the rest of the home’s design.

-All new cabinetry and woodwork were custom-made in the Craftsman-style.
-This included doors, a coat rack-bench in the mudroom and all the cabinetry in the kitchen and master bathroom.
+• All new cabinetry and woodwork were custom-made in the Craftsman-style.
+This included doors, a coat rack-bench in the mudroom and all the cabinetry in the kitchen and primary bathroom.
 Painted cabinets were artfully aged using a multi-stepped technique that included abrading, staining, sealing, painting, rubbing, glazing and finally sealing the wood.

-The handmade and hand-glazed tiling in the new bathroom was chosen for its color variations, which is authentic to the time period.
+• The handmade and hand-glazed tiling in the new bathroom was chosen for its color variations, which is authentic to the time period.
 To match the original rooms in the home, the outer tile was applied in a basket weave with a square border surrounding the main hexagonal tile.
 There are two subtle hat tips to the time period in the shower.
 One is the mud cap, which is what you step over to enter the shower.
 The second is that there isn’t any horizontally cut tile in the shower, a technique used in Craftsman-style homes in the early 19th Century.

 Challenge: Originally, another builder was being considered for this remodel.
 The only way they could add space for the renovation was by demolishing the sleeping porch and rebuilding.
 This would cost the homeowner hundreds of thousands of dollars extra.
 Our approach involved keeping the existing structure, greatly reducing the cost of renovating.